NextCenturyCorporation/mcs-scene-generator/ILE_API.md

     referenced by the 'relative_object_label' field.
 The wall labels are 'front_wall', 'back_wall', 'left_wall, and 'right_wall'.
 If no wall is provided, a wall will be chosen at random.
+- `adjacent_distance` (VectorFloatConfig, or list of VectorFloatConfigs):
+The X/Z distance in global coordinates between this object's position and the relative object's position.
+Only usable with the `adjacent` `keyword`.
+By default, this object will be positioned 0.1 away from the relative object in a random, valid direction.
 - `container_label` (string, or list of strings): The label of a container object that already exists in your configuration.
 Only required by some keyword locations.